 For example, when clients need to make a connection to fetch resources associated with an HTTPS URI, they currently resolve only A and/or AAAA records for the origin hostname.
-This is adequate for services that use basic HTTPS (fixed port, no QUIC, no [ECH]).
-Going beyond basic HTTPS confers privacy, performance, and operational advantages, but it requires the client to learn additional information, and it is highly desirable to minimize the number of round-trips and lookups required to learn this additional information.
+This is adequate for services that use basic HTTPS (fixed port, no QUIC, no [ECH]), but clients that learn additional information can gain privacy, performance, and operational advantages.
+It is highly desirable to minimize the number of round-trips and lookups required to learn this additional information.